A T(P) theorem for Zygmund spaces on domains: Auxiliary results

 \end{enumerate} \end{df} Such coverings are well known in the literature and widely used (see \cite[Ch.\,6]{S}).

-Each $R$-window $Q$ induces a vertical direction, given by the eventually rotated $x_d$ axis.
-The following property easily follows (see \cite[Sec.\,3]{PT}) from the above properties and the fact that the domain is Lipschitz:
+Each $R$-window $\QQ$ induces a vertical direction, given by the eventually rotated $x_d$ axis.
+The following property easily follows (see \cite[Sec.\,3]{PT}) from the above properties and the fact that the domain under consideration is Lipschitz:

-\textit{ (vii) The number of Whitney cubes with the same side length, intersecting a given vertical line in a window, is uniformly bounded.
+\textrm{(vii)} \textit{The number of Whitney cubes with the same side length, intersecting a given vertical line in a window, is uniformly bounded.
 The corresponding vertical direction is the one induced by the window.
 This is the last property of the Whitney cubes we need in what follows. }

 In fact, we need a Whitney covering $\mathcal{W}$ for a Lipschitz domain $D$ as well as a Whitney covering $\mathcal{W}'$ for its complement $D'=\mathbb{R}^d\setminus \overline{D}$.